Reading the behavior of your turtle can be confusing and leave you desperate at times.

 It’s not ideal for babies not to eat, but they will be fine.

-Try offering different types of food and research the diet of your particular species of turtle to encourage its appetite.
+Try offering different types of food to the babies and research the diet of your particular species of turtle to encourage its appetite.

 Also bear in mind that the diet of a turtle may change depending on its age (more on that in another section below).